Nighat Dad: Work

-Dad is a lawyer by profession and practice criminal and family law.
+Dad is a lawyer by profession and practices criminal and family law.

 In 2012, she set up the Digital Rights Foundation where she was executive director, educate Pakistani internet users, particularly women to protect themselves from online harassment.
 Pakistani activist for female education and the youngest-ever Nobel Prize laureate Malala Yousafzai has also attended workshops of Dad, before being shot by the Taliban in October 2012.

 Dad led campaigns to protect online freedom of speech in Pakistan as well campaigns against legislation that gives the government broad powers of surveillance online, most notable one is the controversial Prevention of Electronic Crimes Bill 2015.
 She also contributed in the draft of Acid Prevention Law 2010 and the Domestic Violence Bill of Pakistan.

 In 2015, she was named in the TIME magazine's list of Next Generation Leaders, for helping Pakistani women fight online harassment.

 In 2016, she was awarded the Atlantic Council Digital Freedom Award and Dutch government's Human Rights Tulip award.
 She is also one of the 25 leading figures on the Information and Democracy Commission launched by Reporters Without Borders.

 In November 2018 she joined The Tor Project's board of directors.

 On 6 May 2020, Facebook appointed her to its content oversight board.

+In 2023, Nighat Dad was made a member of the UNSG's new AI Advisory Board.